bukombe/Rwanda/README.md

 # Rwanda
-JSON File containing Rwanda Locations from provinces to villages (Imidugudu)
+This is JSON File containing Rwanda Locations from provinces to villages (Imidugudu)